Trump Looks to Reset Campaign Amid Pandemic With Tulsa Rally

 Tulsa resident Sue Williams picked her place in line Thursday afternoon.
 “I’ve been praying, and I don’t believe I’m going to get the coronavirus,” Williams, 72, said, adding that she signed a waiver on her ticket application about the risks involved in going inside.

-But Conant said he anticipates a lot of the speech will focus on presumptive Democratic nominee Joe Biden.
+Trump was expected to address an overflow crowd outside the arena before his speech indoors.
+Authorities have installed a tall metal fence as a perimeter around the arena as a safety precaution.

-“Right now the election is a referendum on Trump, and he’s losing,” Conant said.
-“I think he needs to make a very strong case for why Biden would be a worse president.”
+In the latest campaign finance reports Saturday, Trump was outraised by Joe Biden in May, taking in $74 million for his reelection.
+But Trump maintains a sizable advantage in cash on hand over the presumptive Democratic nominee.

-Associated Press writer John Mone in Tulsa, Okla., contributed to this report.
+Associated Press writers John Mone and Ellen Knickmeyer in Tulsa, Okllahoma, contributed to this report.